It was dark when Laura woke.

-Had Tobias Goatherd built the great statutes of the monsters and set those lectric cars atop that spike?
-What did the strange monuments mean?
-Why couldn’t that odd girl Mabel speak?
+Why couldn’t that odd Mabel girl speak?
 Were goats friendly animals and may Laura pet one?

 Eventually, Ma removed the needles that were mending the energies in Laura’s leg.
-Then, she left to take Mary to wherever it was that she and Pa would be sleeping.
+Then, she left to help get Mary settled in wherever she and Pa would be sleeping.

 The bleating of the goats continued from time to time as Laura lay awake, but the sound no longer frightened her.
 At some point, in between the sound of the goats, Laura heard talking.

 She scooted up in bed and listened more closely.
 It was Pa and Tobias Goatherd.
 Their voices were coming from somewhere outside, drifting in through the bare window above Laura’s head.
 Soon, Laura began to smell the sour, earthy smell of Pa’s pipe.
 As the men smoked, their conversation became louder and more jovial.
 Tobias Goatherd said something that made Pa laugh, and that laughter gave Laura a warm feeling.
 She leaned towards the window and tried to make out their words.